 Deployable platforms should also meet physical security requirements.
 Notably, physical security certification authorities dealing with deployable platforms may have specific requirements that supersede the controls in these guidelines.
-This may include perimeter controls, building standards and manning levels.
+This may include perimeter controls, building standards and staffing levels.
 As such, an organisation implementing deployable platforms should contact their physical security certification authority to seek additional guidance.

-Control: ISM-0810; Revision: 5; Updated: Dec-21; Applicability: O, P, S, TS; Essential Eight: N/A Systems are secured in facilities that meet the requirements for a security zone suitable for their sensitivity or classification.
+Control: ISM-0810; Revision: 6; Updated: Sep-23; Applicability: OS, P, S, TS; Essential Eight: N/A Systems are secured in facilities that meet the requirements for a security zone suitable for their classification.